philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 In the github repo there is an example under the slices.go file that shows the slower way to delete an element maintaining the order.

 ## Maps
 It is an **unordered collection** of key/value pairs.
 Syntax is map[K]V where K is the type of the K, V is the value.
+A value could be a simple type or a composite type, like other map or an array.

 {{< alert title="Keypoints" color="success" >}}
 - ***ZERO value*** for a Map is `nil` (Map address is a reference to an HASH table)